 The nearest railway station is Jordanhill (just under a mile away).
-From the station follow the main road south towards the Clyde Tunnel and turn right into Victoria Park Drive North and enter the park through the main gates.
+From the station follow Crow Road south towards the Clyde Tunnel and turn right into Victoria Park Drive North and enter the park through the main gates.

 By Bike